AlineQuadros/blog/_posts/2018-04-18-playing-data-detective.md

 ---

-Back in 2017, when I was a research assistant  I've spent a few months
+Back in 2017, when I was a research assistant at the <a href="">Leibniz Institute for Marine Tropical Research</a> I've spent a few months doing text-mining of

 The trick is to carefully go through the dataset

+The full dataset is fully open-access.
+It is currently sitting on the and can be downloaded here

 Well, I did this manually and I am very proud of this small contribution.
 But, why not take this to the next level?
-What about analysing 90000 publications, instead of 90?
-Inspired by the recent advances of Natural language processing (NLP), I .
+What about analyzing 90000 publications, instead of 90?
+Inspired by the recent advances of **Natural language processing** (NLP), I .